Click on the above link to run a query of M.A. in G&ES theses currrently available for review in the Library.

-Chicago GIS Department -- lots of data available here
+Chicago GIS Department: A lot of data is available here.

 Inkscape is a free vector graphics program, GIMP is the raster equivalent.
 Sketchup is the free 3D tool.

 G&ES students make good use of technology in classes and in the field.
-With so many GIS classes, Interactive Cartography, and Cartography there is always something new.
+With so many GIS classes, Interactive Cartography and Cartography, there is always something new.
 Here is a sample of sites we find particularly interesting.

 A globe showing thousands of radio stations around the world.
-Choose any, listen in real time! radio.garden
+Choose any, listen in real time at radio.garden.

-Generate Isochrones (travel time contour maps) with this interactive tool: mapzen
+Generate isochrones (travel time contour maps) with interactive tool Mapzen.